dkam/reddit/README.md

 There is no such thing as too many LEGO.
 You don’t have a problem
 ```

+If you're looking for a fully featured client, try [Redd](https://github.com/avinashbot/redd)

 # Licence
 This is free and unencumbered software released into the public domain.